oppia/oppia-web-developer-docs/Installing-Oppia-(Mac-OS;-Python-3).md

 2. Navigate to the folder (`cd opensource/`).

-3. Navigate to https://github.com/oppia/oppia and click on the `fork` button.
-It is placed on the right corner opposite the repository name `oppia/oppia`.
+3. Navigate to https://github.com/oppia/oppia.
+In the top right corner opposite the repository name `oppia/oppia`, first click the `Star` button to easily track updates, discussions, and new features.
+This helps you stay engaged with the community and encourages continued development.

+4. Next, click the `Fork` button to create your own copy of the repository.

    ![Screenshot with the fork button](images/install/fork.png)